paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-327-weapon-systems-development-and-related-matters.md

 (8) The term “major defense acquisition program” has the meaning provided in [section 4201 of this title](./chapter-321-general-matters.md#section-4201).

-(9) The term “major weapon system” has the meaning provided in [section 3455(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3455/f&num=0&edition=prelim).
+(9) The term “major weapon system” has the meaning provided in [section 101(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101/a&num=0&edition=prelim).

 ### Statutory Notes

 #### References in Text
+The date of the enactment of this subsection, referred to in subsec. (b), is the date of enactment of Pub.
+L. 118–159, which was approved Dec.
+23, 2024.

-Section 804 of the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021, referred to in subsec. (b)(1)(B)(ii), is section 804 of Pub.
+Section 804 of the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021, referred to in subsec. (c)(1)(B)(ii), is section 804 of Pub.
 L. 116–283, which is set out as a note below.

 #### Amendments
+2025—Subsec. (c)(9).
+Pub.
+L. 119–60 substituted “section 101(a)” for “section 3455(f)”.

+2024—Subsecs. (b), (c).
+Pub.
+L. 118–159 added subsec. (b) and redesignated former subsec. (b) as (c).

 2021—Pub.
 L. 116–283, § 1851(b)(1), renumbered [section 2446a of this title](./chapter-chapter-144b-chapter-chapter-144b.md#section-2446a) as this section.

 Subsec. (a).
 Pub.
 L. 116–283, § 804(b)(1)(A), inserted at end “Other defense acquisition programs shall also be designed and developed, to the maximum extent practicable, with a modular open system approach to enable incremental development and enhance competition, innovation, and interoperability.”